kleniu/iOSsmithy/README.md

 topic:
 - multiple views using UINavigationController added by Editor->Embed In->Navigation Controller menu item. *never ever use other method to add navigation controller*
-- some test with UITextField and on screen keyboard show/hide procedure
+- some test with UITextField and on screen keyboard show/hide procedure - Edit Box Keyboard
+- using Simulator dont forget to enable software keyboard: Hardware->Keyboard->Toggle Software Keyboard
 - create segue to be controlled via code by removing segue from storyboard and creating the new one dragging from one view controller to destination view controller (pick “show” and don’t forget to name it using tribute inspector)
 - trigger segue in code with *performSeque* and customize code in *prepare* method